-Physical Characteristics Reading/Observation

-Substrate

-Describe the type of soil in the plot

-Temperature

-Record the temperature

-Time of day:

-Is this temperature reflective of a tropical climate or the conditions in a desert?

-Light levels

-Record the light level and weather condition (e.g. sunny, cloudy etc.)
+Physical Characteristics Reading/Observation Conclusions Substrate From your research and Describe the type of soil in the plot measurement of the physical parameters at your cacti plot, how do the Temperature conditions compare with that of a desert?
+Record the temperature Time of day: Is this temperature reflective of a tropical climate or the conditions in a desert?
+Are the conditions at the plot suitable for the caction and deputts and d Light levels and drought-resistant plants in your school Record the light level and weather condition (e.g. sunny, cloudy etc.) garden?
 Is this amount of light reflective of the conditions in a desert?

-Watering

-How much water do cacti and drought- resistant plants need?
+Watering What recommendations would you suggest to How much water do cacti and drought- resistant plants need? provide optimal conditions.
 Are they being over-watered?